arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 <!--- KNIT example-typed-errors-06.kt -->
 <!--- TEST assert -->

-Default to `null` is typically not desired, since we've effectively swallowed our _logical failure_ and ignored our error.
-If that was desirable we could've just used nullable types from the beginning.
+Default to `null` is typically not desired since we've effectively swallowed our _logical failure_ and ignored our error.
+If that was desirable, we could've used nullable types initially.
-When encountering a _logical failure_ and not being able to provide a proper fallback value we typically want to execute another operation that might fail with `OtherError`.
+When encountering a _logical failure_ and not being able to provide a proper fallback value, we typically want to execute another operation that might fail with `OtherError`.
-As a result our `Either` value doesn't get _unwrapped_ like it did with `getOrElse`, since a different _logical failure_ might've occurred.
+As a result, our `Either` value doesn't get _unwrapped_ as it did with `getOrElse`, since a different _logical failure_ might've occurred.

 <!--- INCLUDE
 import arrow.core.Either